Major League Baseball improves the omnichannel fan experience with Okta

 - Neil Boland, Chief Information Security Officer, Major League Baseball

-- Consistent security layer throughout a large, diverse organization
+- Consistent security layer throughout a large, diverse organisation

 - Frictionless, streamlined consumer experience